|

 it was estranged from God through ignorance and vanity—and when free grace

+planted this flower of holiness in it.
 A second sign of sanctification is the indwelling of the

-Holy Spirit.
-"The Holy Spirit which dwells in us."
+Holy Spirit."The Holy Spirit which dwells in us."
 An

 unclean spirit dwells in the wicked and carries them to pride, lust,